-Their demand will only increase in coming years as vehicles become more complex, too, because consumers are seeking more features and greater convenience.
+Their demand will only increase in the coming years as vehicles become more complex.
+This is because consumers are seeking more features and greater convenience.

-For a short time, car manufacturers weren’t ordering these chips because they couldn’t invite workers back to their factories, and they generally don’t store a surplus of inventory.
+For a short time, car manufacturers weren’t ordering these chips because they couldn’t invite workers back to their factories.
+This is because they generally don’t store a surplus of inventory.
 Then, when they tried to re-open their factories, the semiconductor shortage made it impossible to increase production to catch up with demand.

 The result is the situation we’re in today, as semiconductor manufacturers haven’t caught up with the market.
 Because of this shortfall, car manufacturers are still behind on production, making it more challenging for consumers to find specific makes and models.

 How long could these car manufacturing disruptions last?

 There’s no telling how long the semiconductor shortage will hinder global vehicle production.